 December 5 (two days extension), 2021 (23:59 Anywhere on Earth): Submission Deadline for LBRs/Videos

 Submission Instructions LBR

 Authors must submit their Late-Breaking Reports as a 2 to 4-page article, excluding references (which do not count towards submission length).
-Templates for 2022 are under preparation, and will be shortly available from the conference website.
+Links to the templates are available below.

 In connection with SIGCHI’s efforts to improve conference accessibility, HRI is moving towards generating accessible PDFs for all accepted papers.
 See below for details.

 Publications should be fully anonymized at the time of submission.
 For additional information, authors may refer to the main conference anonymization guidelines.

 Due to a tight publication deadline with the publisher, all submitted Late-Breaking Reports should be “camera-ready” at the time of submission (i.e., proofread, spell-checked, etc.).
 Non-conforming submissions are candidates for instant rejection.

 Both the video and the demo submission require an extended abstract as accompanying the submission.
 For Videos, please submit a video and an extended abstract through the submission review website.
 Please note that Demos will also be video submissions in 2022 with an accompanying extended abstract.